 Leaning on your understanding of money markets, interest rates, financial instruments, the stock markets, and financial products is a surefire way to lose your audience.
 Instead, speak to them as people who care about their money.

-Content marketers use blogs, video, podcasts, and eBooks to directly communicate with your preferred market over social media to project the message: you understand.
+Content marketers use blogs, videos, podcasts, and eBooks to directly communicate with your preferred market over social media to project the message: you understand.
 When businesses use authenticity and honesty as weapons in an effort to alleviate those concerns of distrust, they deflate the elephant in the room and begin building bridges.
 When you build bridges to social responsibility, trust will follow.

 Build Meaningful Relationships With New Customers